GIPO: Gaussian Importance Sampling Policy Optimization: Preliminaries

 \subsection{Surrogate-side vs. Target-side Correction}

 Handling off-policy data involves two components: target-side correction (estimating accurate values and advantages $A_t$, e.g., via V-trace) and surrogate-side weighting (weighting the policy gradient $\nabla_\theta \log \pi_\theta$ based on $\rho_t$).
-In this work, we assume standard target-side corrections (specifically V-trace) are in place.
+In this work, we assume standard target-side corrections (e.g., Generalized Advantage Estimation \citep{schulman2016high}) are in place.
 We focus on the surrogate-side, proposing a mechanism to replace the hard clipping in Eq.~\eqref{eq:ppo_clip} to recover gradient utilization from stale data.